-Water & Wastewater Capital Expansion & Upgrade
+Water and Wastewater Capital Expansion and Upgrade

-Saskatoon Water has capital and replacement projects in the Water and Wastewater utilities, totalling \$310 million and \$279 million, respectively, in the next ten years (2020-2029).
+Saskatoon Water has capital and replacement projects in the Water and Wastewater utilities, totalling \$310 million and \$279 million, respectively, in this decade (2020-2029).
 These are projects driven by regulatory requirements, growth, plant improvements, public safety, reliability, and security.

 Water expenditures, in the next ten years, include automatic meter reading, transfer pumping upgrades, electrical equipment upgrades, reservoir and fill main construction for new growth areas, provisions for general plant upgrades, additional clarification capacity, sand separator replacement, and chemical delivery infrastructure replacement.
-Major work includes the design of transfer pumping and electrical equipment upgrades, construction of filter plant improvements, and perimeter fence enclosure.
+Major work includes the construction of transfer pumping and electrical equipment upgrades, construction of a northeast sector reservoir and pumpstation, and design for an additional water treatment plant.

 Wastewater expenditures, in the next ten years, include lift station upgrades, the expansion of process areas to bring the plant to its ultimate capacity, provision for general plant upgrades, and addition of digester capacity, combined with a recovered energy heating facility.
-Major projects include construction of a liquid waste haulers station, construction of holding cells at the biosolids handling facility, and construction of a fourth digester and heating building.
+Major projects include construction of a 12kilometer biosolids transfer line, construction of nitrification process expansions, and construction of a fourth digester and heating building.
+The Wastewater Treatment Plant is also piloting new biological technology to achieve year-round nitrification to meet newly implemented stronger Ammonia limits.

-Engineering & Planning
+Engineering and Planning

-The core responsibilities of the Engineering & Planning section are as follows:
+The core responsibilities of the Engineering and Planning section are as follows: